N1N0u/inventory-management-system/README.md

 - Developed By

 ---
-## 📌 About
-This project is a freelance desktop application developed in 1 week.
-It helps businesses manage:
-- Stock and inventory
-- Sales and purchases
-- Clients and suppliers
 # 📌 About
 This project represents a freelance desktop application developed in 1 week for managing business operations.